Artisan-Lab/SMTimer/README.md

 After you get the data, we recommend you to put the SMT files in the `data/{dataset}/single_test` directory, this is not forced, but the scripts are based on fixed relative paths.

-## SMT solving(optional, time-consuming, about hours long for example)
+## SMT solving(completed in advance, optional, time-consuming, about hours long for example, *Section 5.1.2*)

  Considering the time budget, the data we provided have already done this part for you.
 But you can use this command to solve the SMT script and add the solved time into your files on your own.
 ```